 Used to read files that are shared with the user in order to merge those files into the PDF Meeting Book.

-Create, read, update and delete user tasks and projects
+Create, read, update and delete user's tasks and task lists

 Used to sync tasks and decisions to Microsoft Planner.
 It also allows users to export tasks and decisions to Excel.